babaniyi/babaniyi/README.md

 ### Hi there 👋
 ### About Me

-- 🔭 BI Data Engineer who takes pride in designing data processing systems and operationalizing machine learning models.
+- 🔭 Data Engineer who takes pride in designing data processing systems and operationalizing machine learning models.
 - 🌱 I’m currently learning the efficient use of GCP to leverage, deploy, and continuously train pre-existing machine learning models.
 - 👯 I’m looking to collaborate on application of data science and ML techniques to solve business problems.
 - 💬 Ask me about Data Engineering, Data Science and Machine Learning.